Customer surveys not completed are like bird songs never heard or paintings never seen: so much effort but if no-one responds it’s all for nothing.

 Make it Relevant

-Customers will be happy to answer your questions if they are relevant to their experience with your company and not marketing or sales related.
+Customers will be more comfortable answering questions if they are relevant to their experience with your company and not marketing or sales related.

 A professional service customer feedback survey should include service attributes such as trust, attention to detail, reliability, etc. These are attributes that your customers would reasonably expect that you might ask so they are relevant and understandable.